831st Tactical Aviation Brigade: Second World War

-The 659th Fighter Aviation Regiment (659 IAP) was formed in Krasnovodsk (now Turkmenbashi Turkmenistan) on 27 November 1941.
+The 659th Fighter Aviation Regiment was formed in Krasnovodsk (now Turkmenbashi Turkmenistan) on 27 November 1941.
 The regiment became part of the 'Active Army' on 8 January 1942, having commenced military operations as part of the 4th Mixed Aviation Division, 4th Shock Army, Kalinin Front.
 During the first two months of combat operations, the regiment carried out 123 sorties (13 of them, nightly), was involved in 13 air battles, shot down 8 enemy aircraft, and destroyed 22 motor vehicles, 112 wagons and two steam locomotives.
 In October 1942, the 659 IAP was subordinated to the 288th Fighter Aviation Division (288 IAD).

 On 29 December 1944, for the courage and heroism of the regiments personnel, manifested in the liberation of the cities Galati and Izmail for which the regiment was awarded the honorary title "Galatsky".
 In 1945, for the execution of combat tasks during the Danube River overrun and the breakthrough of the enemy's defense, the regiment was awarded the Order of Kutuzov, III Degree, and for the liberation of Budapest, an Order of the Red Banner.
 By the end of the war in May 1945, the 659 IAP was based at Münchendorf Airfield in Austria.

 During operations on the Eastern Front, the unit carried out 9960 combat missions in 10,451 hours, conducted 531 air battles, destroyed 417 planes and 838 units of military equipment.